dus-d/azure-application-gateway-cert-utility/README.md

 - The Key Vault checker does not account for everything in the KV Firewall.
 It will check if the Firewall policy is public and if *Trusted Services can bypass this firewall* is checked, but not if you are using a service or private endpoint to allow your App Gateway to access it.

 # Certificate Management
+If you'd like to implement a similar solution on your own or just understand how this cert management works, you can find sections below that describe how this can be accomplished within PowerShell.

 ## Unused Certificates
 Each certificate type, listener certs, authentication certs (V1), and trusted root certs (V2), have a 100 certificate limit.
 When you replace these with a new one, only the reference by its respective resource such as a listener or HTTP setting is removed; the certificate is still in your Application Gateway's state which can lead to bloating and failed updates when the limit is reached.
 Manually identifying and removing certificates is a laborous task and should be automated.